S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** True

+**Description:**

-**Description:**  Abstract type defining the concept of true quantified values, i.e. values which are not only ordered, but which have a precise magnitude.
+An abstract type used for defining the concept of actual quantified values, i.e., values which are not only ordered but which have a precise magnitude.
+This type provides for facilities to indicate a *magnitude-status* to indicate a general idea of the accuracy of the magnitude expressed in the XdQuantified subtypes.
+Should be used to inform users and not for decision support uses.
+- The optional element named *error* represents the error margin of measurement as an integer.
+This value indicates an error in the recording method or instrument (+/- %).
+A logical value of 0 indicates 100% accuracy, i.e., no error.
+- The optional *accuracy* element represents the accuracy of the value in the magnitude attribute in the range 0% to (+/-)100%.
+A value of 0 means that the accuracy is unknown.
 ....

 XdCountType